akbarratt/rb101/lesson_6/tic_tac_toe/bonus.md

 If array size is 2, return array[0] + word + array[1]
 Else, separate array into variables array and final item Return array joined by "[separator][space]" concatenated with "[space][word][space][final item]"

+___
+# Problem: Coin toss
+Prompt user to choose heads or tails

+# Example:
+=> Choose heads or tails:
+=> Flipping coin...
+=> Tails.
+Player goes first.
+player1 = player
+player2 = computer

+# Algorithm
+Initialize const COIN = ['heads', 'tails']
+At last step of game set up, prompt user to select heads or tails and save into variable user_coin Validate input
+  Is the input text 'heads' or 'tails'?
+  If not, is it 'h' or 't'?
+  If not, is it '1' or '2'?
+If invalid, assign a choice for the user.
+If